About the garden

 Philip White MBE

-The secret landscape garden, which Coplestone Warre Bampfylde laid out in the late 18th century, is a fair match for the Edwardian area: 40 acres (16.1ha) of lakes, temples, combes and woodlands that have not been seen for more than 100 years.
+The secret landscape garden, which Coplestone Warre Bampfylde laid out in the late 18th century, is a fair match for the Edwardian area: 40 acres (16.1ha) of lakes, temples, combes and woodlands that lay undiscovered for more than 100 years.

 Add to this arcadia, the centrepiece of Hestercombe House and you will see a reunited estate.
-Open to the public for the first time in more than 200 years, Hestercombe House now contains a contemporary art gallery, a second-hand bookshop and an exquisite restaurant serving lunches and afternoon tea overlooking the splendid Edwardian Formal Gardens.
+Open to the public for the first time in more than 200 years, Hestercombe House offers a fascinating contemporary art gallery, a second-hand bookshop and well-stocked gift shop.
+In the Visitor Centre, you'll find a small yet bountiful plant centre, and a recently refurbished restaurant and café serving tasty homemade brunch, lunch and afternoon tea.